SandeR2012/explore-flask/chapters/templates.md

 \end{aside}

 We can define our own filters for use in our Jinja templates.
-As an example, we’ll implement a simple `caps` filter to capitalize all of the letters in a string.
+As an example, we'll implement a simple `caps` filter to capitalize all of the letters in a string.

 \begin{aside}
 \label{aside:}
 \heading{A note on redundancy}

 Jinja already has an `upper` filter that does this, and a `capitalize` filter that capitalizes the first character and lowercases the rest.
-These also handle unicode conversion, but we’ll keep our example simple to focus on the concept at hand.
+These also handle unicode conversion, but we'll keep our example simple to focus on the concept at hand.

 \end{aside}

-We’re going to define our filter in a module located at _myapp/util/filters.py_.
+We're going to define our filter in a module located at _myapp/util/filters.py_.
 This gives us a `util` package in which to put other miscellaneous modules.

 \begin{codelisting}
 \label{code:jinja_filter2}